nicove68/minesweeper-api/README.md

 ## Notes

 I enjoyed developing minesweeper api, it was a big challenge and was very fun too!

-This are some of technical decisions that I have taken:
+These are some of technical decisions that I have taken:

 - Save the data in two collections: Users and Boards.
 The Tiles information saves into each board.
-This decision allowed my to use two entities (users, boards) insteaf of three (users, boards, tiles), also for getting or updating the board I used one query because the tiles come in the response.
-For that reason I choosed mongo DB instead a relational database.
+This decision allowed me to use two entities (users, boards) instead of three (users, boards, tiles).
+Also for getting or updating the board, I used one query because the tiles come in the response.
+For that reason, I choosed mongo DB instead of a relational database.

 - Boards can be created with/without an user, the user is optional.
 This functionality will allow future anonym users to play without sign-in.
 Also allows to develop new functionalities for registered users to save their boards for longer time than the anonyms users.

-- At first I developed a basic html with a table to visualize the tiles position, it helps me a lot.
-When I finished the api, it occurred me that this basic html could transform it in a demo game.
-For that reason I read about thymeleaft in SpringBoot applications and I put the basic frontend in my minesweeper application.
+- At first, I developed a basic html with a table to visualize the tiles position, it helps me a lot.
+When I finished the api, it occurred me that this basic html could transform into a demo game.
+For that reason I read about Thymeleaf in SpringBoot applications and I put the basic frontend in my minesweeper application.
 It calls the api using jquery ajax.
 Its very rustic but it works!

 ## Run the application local

 First: start a mongo database local

 Second: set environment variable ${MONGODB_URI} or replace it in application.yml for: "mongodb://localhost:27017/minesweeper"

 ```